zackforbing/ruby-submissions/1605/module_4_assignments/module-4-cheatsheet.markdown

 ## Communicating with Instructors

-Please, please, please, please, please feel comfortable tagging `@rrgayhart` or `@neight-allen` in your pull requests on your projects.
+Please, please, please, please, please feel comfortable tagging `@carmer` or `@neight-allen` in your pull requests on your projects.
 [Here's how it works](https://github.com/blog/821-mention-somebody-they-re-notified).
 It's a great way for us to do a 'pull request review' and answer your questions and give you technical feedback.
 Your mentors will (probably) love doing this too, and it's often easier for them to do than 1 on 1 pairing.

 And finally, we know this might be your most hectic module at Turing, what with all that graduating and job hunting about to happen - if you have schedule conflicts on interviews, just let us know!

 ## Extra Credit

-Find out more about [extra credit here](https://github.com/turingschool/ruby-submissions/tree/master/1603/module_4_assignments/extra-credit).
+Find out more about [extra credit here](https://github.com/turingschool/ruby-submissions/tree/master/1605/module_4_assignments/extra-credit).